Webmail war: Gmail vs. Outlook.com vs. Yahoo Mail

 I did like the option for a preview pane when reading email, which made the experience a bit more like working with a full-blown desktop client.
-The only other customisation options are sets of colour themes, and the spacing between lines on the display (the latter akin to a feature Gmail offers).
+The only other customization options are sets of color themes, and the spacing between lines on the display (the latter akin to a feature Gmail offers).

 I also liked the way opened emails and search results are placed in their own tabs within the Yahoo Mail window so they can be kept open and referred back to if needed.
 Unfortunately, those tabs don't persist if you close and reopen Yahoo Mail, and you can't retain tabs for several searches at once except by performing the searches in entirely different browser windows.